 The rumours were that Real Madrid didn’t particularly want to let Achraf Hakimi leave after his blazing loan spell at Borussia Dortmund.
-Since joining Inter Milan last summer, however, the Moroccan right-back has become one of the standouts in Antonio Conte’s side, providing creativity in abundance and even chipping in with goals.
+After joining Inter Milan in 2020, however, the Moroccan right-back became one of the standouts in Antonio Conte’s side, providing creativity in abundance and even chipping in with goals.

 Gareth Southgate’s decision to leave the Liverpool starlet out of the England squad during March’s fixtures felt astonishing.
 No, Trent hadn’t been at his best over the course of the season, but this was one of the best right-backs in the world cast aside ahead of a major tournament.

-Trent’s standards have become so high that a season in which he’s chipped in seven assists and two goals feels like a disappointment.
-Liverpool’s makeshift back four hasn’t helped him play his best football, yet their no.66 has been an ever-present, working hard to keep the Red’s Champions League ambitions on course.
+Trent’s standards became so high that last season in which he’s chipped in seven assists and two goals feels like a disappointment.
+Liverpool’s makeshift back four didn't help him play his best football, yet their no.66 was an ever-present, working hard to keep the Red’s Champions League ambitions on course.